Pin Your Pin

 How to Do It:

-Hang a large mirror on one wall to reflect natural light and give the room a more spacious feel.
+• Large Mirror: Hang a large mirror on one wall to reflect natural light and visually enlarge the room.

-Pro Tip: Position the mirror across from a window to maximize the amount of light it reflects throughout the room.
+Pro Tip: Place the mirror across from a window to maximize the amount of light it reflects throughout the room.

 6. Opt for Light, Sheer Fabrics

-Heavy, dark curtains can make a small room feel enclosed and dark.
-Light, sheer fabrics allow natural light to filter through while still providing privacy.
+Heavy curtains can make a small room feel dark and enclosed.
+Light, sheer fabrics allow natural light to pour in, making the room feel more open and airy while still offering privacy.

 How to Do It:

-Choose sheer curtains or blinds that allow natural light to enter without blocking it.
+• Curtains: Choose sheer curtains or light-filtering blinds to let in more natural light without compromising on privacy.

 7. Use Vertical Stripes or Patterns

-Stripes and patterns can add dimension to a small room when used correctly.
-Vertical stripes, in particular, can create the illusion of height, making the ceiling feel higher and the room more expansive.
+Patterns can add visual interest and dimension to a small room.
+Vertical stripes, in particular, draw the eye upward, creating the illusion of higher ceilings and more space.

 How to Do It:

-Pro Tip: Stick to neutral tones for patterns, as bold patterns can make a room feel more crowded.
+Pro Tip: Stick to neutral or muted tones for patterns.
+Bold or large prints can overwhelm a small room and make it feel more cramped.

 8. Keep Furniture Low and Sleek